A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 What should I wear and bring on a Rovaniemi husky safari?

 First, check to see if your tour includes outdoor cold weather gear.
-With the exception of the 30-minute husky experience, I believe all these tours do include complimentary gear rental.
+I believe all these tours do include complimentary gear rental, but I’d still double check.

 That said, you’ll still want to be comfortable on your tour.
 Comfortable, warm thermal layers (preferably wool) underneath a jacket and waterproof pants will make you the most comfortable.